zyedidia/generic/DOC.md

 func MaxFunc[T any](a, b T, less LessFn[T]) T
 ```

-MaxFunc returns the max of a and b using the less func\.
+MaxFunc returns the max of a and b using the less func.

 <details><summary>Example</summary>
 <p>